 Gift, 2026

 Gift is a meditation on the material paper.
 The seed of this piece is the transformative power of a gift.
-Plantlife, used to create paper, the material for this book can be viewed both as something that needs to be cleared by a new land owner or a gift, providing not only this paper, nutrients and oxygen, but stabilzing the earth.
-Likewise, the paper in this book could be quickly cast in a recycling bin as valueless or given freely as a gift and placed with other treasures in a collection.
-This paper records an unseen worth, it captures spirit
+Plant life, used to create paper – the material for this book – can be viewed both as something that needs to be cleared by a new land owner, or as a gift.
+Plant life provides material for this paper and also the nutrients and oxygen of our planet, and it stabilizes the earth.
+Likewise, the paper in this book could be quickly cast in a recycling bin as valueless, or given freely as a gift and placed with other treasures in a collection.
+This paper records an unseen worth: it captures spirit.